-Thanks to a handful of tweaks, including a more aerodynamic front fascia and a lower curb weight, the latest Leaf is significantly more efficient than last year's model.
+Thanks to a handful of tweaks, including a more aerodynamic front fascia and a lower curb weight, the latest Leaf is significantly more than before.
 The Environmental Protection Agency rates the EV at 129 MPGe (miles per gallon equivalent) in the city, 102 MPGe on the highway and 115 MPGe combined.

 Driving range has also increased to 75 miles, up from 73 miles.